Linaro/lava/doc/v2/relating.rst

 As part of a CI loop, the results of the LAVA test job may indicate a bug or regression in the source code which initiated the CI loop.
-These issues would be distinct from infrastructure or job errors and reporting these issues is a customised process for each team involved.
+These issues would be distinct from infrastructure or job errors and reporting these issues is a customized process for each team involved.

 The details of how and why the test failed will typically be essential to identifying how to fix the issue, so developers need help from test